 The FIU Occupational Therapy Department follows the 2020 Occupational Therapy Code of Ethics published by the American Occupational Therapy Association (AOTA, 2020).
-Embedded in the Code of Ethics are the Core Values and Principles of practice.
+Embedded in the Code of Ethics are the Core Values and Principles of Practice.
 From the Code of Ethics:

-The profession is grounded in seven long-standing Core Values: (1) Altruism, (2) Equality, (3) Freedom, (4) Justice, (5) Dignity, (6) Truth, and (7) Prudence and Principles: Beneficence, Nonmaleficence, Autonomy, Justice, Veracity, and Fidelity.
+The profession is grounded in seven long-standing Core Values: (1) Altruism, (2) Equality, (3) Freedom, (4) Justice, (5) Dignity, (6) Truth, and (7) Prudence, and the principles of: Beneficence, Nonmaleficence, Autonomy, Justice, Veracity, and Fidelity.
 Altruism involves demonstrating concern for the welfare of others.
 Equality refers to treating all people impartially and free of bias.
 Freedom and personal choice are paramount in a profession in which the values and desires of the client guide our interventions.
 Justice expresses a state in which diverse communities are inclusive; diverse communities are organized and structured such that all members can function, flourish, and live a satisfactory life.
 Occupational therapy personnel, by virtue of the specific nature of the practice of occupational therapy, have a vested interest in addressing unjust inequities that limit opportunities for participation in society (Braveman & Bass-Haugen, 2009).

-Inherent in the practice of occupational therapy is the promotion and preservation of the individuality and Dignity of the client, by treating them with respect in all interactions.
-In all situations, occupational therapy personnel must provide accurate information in oral, written, and electronic forms (Truth).
-Occupational therapy personnel use their clinical and ethical reasoning skills, sound judgment, and reflection to make decisions in professional and volunteer roles (Prudence).
+Inherent in the practice of occupational therapy is the promotion and preservation of the individuality and dignity of the client, by treating them with respect in all interactions.
+In all situations, occupational therapy personnel must provide accurate information in oral, written, and electronic forms (truth).
+Occupational therapy personnel use their clinical and ethical reasoning skills, sound judgment, and reflection to make decisions in professional and volunteer roles (prudence).

 The seven Core Values provide a foundation to guide occupational therapy personnel in their interactions with others.
 Although the Core Values are not themselves enforceable standards, they are considered when determining the most ethical course of action.
 As a department, we embrace, model, and teach these values and principles as central to personal and professional practice.
-In particular, by serving the diverse community in south Florida, we focus on diversity, equity, and truth.
-Most of our students identify as "minority" students, often the first generation in their family to attend college, and many are bilingual.
+By serving the diverse community in south Florida, we focus on cultivating an environment of accessibility, and equal opportunity.
+Most of our students are the first generation in their family to attend college, and many are bilingual.
 Many identify a language other than English as their first language.
-We know from AOTA data that the profession, nationally, does not look like our students (AOTA, 2020a).
-We are particularly proud to serve students that will reflect the diversity of the world of practice.
-Many students come from and will do fieldwork in and take jobs in medically underserved communities as identified by the HRSA Data Warehouse
+We know from AOTA data that the profession, nationally, does not look like our students (AOTA, 2023).
+We are particularly proud to serve students that will reflect the uniqueness of our community.
+Many students come from, will complete their fieldwork, and be employed in medically underserved communities, as identified by the HRSA Data Warehouse

-(https://datawarehouse.hrsa.gov/tools/analyzers/MuaSearchResults.aspx).
+$(\underline{https://datawarehouse.hrsa.gov/tools/analyzers/MuaSearchResults.aspx}).$